 Fried rice is possibly the first “Chinese” dish I ever dared try, and to this day it remains one of my favorites.
 Although I love fried rice, I don’t love all the ingredients in the traditional dish.
 (Namely the peas.
 Yuck!)
 I actually prefer to make my own and try do it whenever I have old rice to use.

-Given that I don’t like the traditional ingredients in fried rice, my fried rice recipes are always a little different – but especially this one, which has a secret ingredient.
+Given that I don’t like the traditional ingredients in fried rice, my fried rice recipes are always a little different – but especially this one, which has an optional secret ingredient.
 Even Sis commented that she liked my addition!

 - 2 c. baby bella mushrooms, washed and chopped

 - soy sauce, to taste

 - crushed red chili flakes, to taste

 - salt and pepper to taste (optional–I didn’t use)

 - diced avocado for serving (optional)

 - Sriracha sauce, for garnish or taste

 - Slice pork tenderloin into thin strips, if using instead of shredded pork.